Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 Many people may give their opinion on this topic, even highly experienced mothers, but the situations are rarely the same.

-Therefore, we’ve decided to create this guide to help you make the right decision and get the best formula for breastfed babies in 2017 on the market.
+Therefore, we’ve decided to create this guide to help you make the right decision and get the best formula for breastfed babies on the market.

 What Is Baby Formula?

 If you’re an expectant mother or a mom of little baby, then you perhaps know that nothing but breastfeeding is the healthiest option for the newborn.

 There is no doubt that breast milk is simply the best food for an infant.